- A new study reveals that complex neuronal centers in the brainstems of rodents rhythmically control feeding behavior.

 The scientists observed the rodents to assess how much they ate, how they divided their food up in a 24-hour cycle, and their overall change in weight.

 The results were startling.
-Predictably, those rats consuming the HFD initially decreased the amount that they ate but still consumed more calories than the other group.
+Predictably, the rats consuming the HFD initially reduced the amount that they ate but still consumed more calories than the other group.

 As the study progressed, the two groups became more divergent.
 Initially, the HFD rodents increased their nighttime food intake and later began to consume excess calories during the day.

-Ultimately, there was a trend toward increased weight gain in the HFD rats.
-But importantly, the weight gain did not occur before the changes in circadian feeding activity.
+Ultimately, there was a trend toward higher body weight in the HFD rats.
+Importantly, however, the weight gain did not occur before the changes in circadian feeding activity.